Athigai Veerattanathar Temple, Tiruvathigai

 The Benevolent Smile

-That radiant smile spread divine grace across the worlds.
-The demons of Tripura who remained devoted to Shiva were blessed with well-being, while those who strayed from devotion were destroyed.
-With a gentle chuckle from Lord Shiva, the three mighty forts turned to dust, marking the triumph of good over evil at Thiruvathigai.
+That radiant smile of Shiva poured divine grace across all the worlds.
+Among the inhabitants of Tripura, those demons who remained steadfast in their devotion to him were granted protection and well-being, while those who turned away from devotion met their inevitable end.
+With nothing more than a gentle, effortless chuckle, Shiva reduced the three mighty fortresses to dust, marking the ultimate triumph of good over evil and the restoration of cosmic balance.

 Temples associated with Tripura Samhara: